PaulTran47/econ-grad-app-deadlines/README.md

 ## Changelog

+16 December, 2024: Increased list of schools to 175.

 02 December, 2024: Increased list of schools to 157.

 20 October, 2024: Increased list of schools to 150.